Zettelkasten-Method/zettelkasten.de/content/posts/2018/05/barbell-method-reading.md

   </tbody>
 </table>

+**Update 2021-11-12:** Fixed a typo in the list above, where the 4th point said "difficult to understand".
+Had to be "easy", though.
+Thanks for [pointing this out](https://forum.zettelkasten.de/discussion/comment/13544/#Comment_13544), @Brettelectric!

 The second time you read the book you concentrate on what you have marked as useful or difficult to understand.
 During this second step you already sorted out a lot that has no use to you.
 Now you can concentrate on the two most important habits of reading (good) texts:

 **First**, get inspired by useful yet easy to understand texts.
 A very good example is *Deep Work* by Cal Newport.
 For me, it was not a book that gave me much new information.
 But Cal presented it in an inspiring way.
 This is the reason I recommend it.
 Not because of some arcane knowledge but because of its performative nature.
 I developed quite a few ideas in reference to this book.
 When something is useful yet easy to understand it is an opportunity to produce and go with the flow.
 Write a lot!